Where Delusion Meets the Sun // SCHNABEL, CONSALVO, MAGRIN

 Consalvo, based in Newcastle, presents new work including the video piece La Femme.
 Shot in France, it delves into historical and mystical associations between femininity, nature, and the sacred.
 Other works look to the mind’s power to create change in the physical realm, and our capacity to believe in the unseen.

 Magrin resides and creates in Sydney’s Palm Beach, where he captures scenes infused with folklore and fantasy, often drawing inspiration from his vibrant imagination.
-This current body of work is inspired by Daniel Kehlmann’s novel Tyll, which retells the German fable of Till Eulenspiegel, a peasant trickster whose jokes and pranks have spawned numerous folk tales.
+This current body of work is inspired by Daniel Kehlmann’s novel Tyll, which retells the German fable of Tyll Eulenspiegel, a peasant trickster whose jokes and pranks have spawned numerous folk tales.

 This exhibition is proudly supported by the University of Newcastle.